Shougo/denite.nvim/.github/ISSUE_TEMPLATE.md

-**Warning:  I will close the issue without the minimal init.vim and the reproduce ways.**
+**Warning:  I will close the bug issue without the minimal init.vim and the reproduce ways.**

 # Problems summary